 CONS

-- Menu is a little strange to get used to pressing up to scroll down the list and looks messy with lots of files on your media (use Fat Sort occasionally to clean your menu up slightly)
+- The card is not not compatible with any passme device or FlashMe except for the bundled in MK4-Mini which has problems functioning correctly along side FlashMe. - Still no GBA support. - Casing lets down the internal build quality and lack of a cover for the bottom half could cause damage over time. - Menu is a little strange to get used to pressing up to scroll down the list and looks messy with lots of files on your media (use Fat Sort occasionally to clean your menu up slightly) - Games are slow to load considering this is a high-speed TransFlash device.

 This is quite a tough one to call.
 What you have with the NEO2-TF is a well made, intuitive piece of hardware let down by the casing and current lack of software support.
 The ideas that are packed into the NEO2 range of products are quite, and I quote, "A Myth" at this moment in time.
 The game compatability is far from perfect and there is a lack of GBA support and homebrew support at this moment in time.